This is a summary of my presentation that I shared at An Event Apart in 2019 in Seattle, Boston, Washington, Chicago, Denver, and San Francisco.

 We have inclusion in the process.
 In other words, disabled people were actually involved in the creation of the product rather than just asked to approve at the end.

 In order to ensure that we’re doing this the “right way” we need to embrace Diversity by Default.

-Michael Masutha and another gentleman from South Africa both coined a phrase “Nothing about us, without us” — it was a phrase that started a movement.
+Michael Masutha and William Rowland - both disability activists from South Africa - popularized the phrase ”Nothing about us, without us.”
+It was a phrase that started a movement.
 Here we are decades later, still trying to ensure that people can use our products, and participate in their design.

 Who are we designing for?